 In contrast, in the theory described in section 2, all this is expected.
-A quantifier can take scope over the coordinate structure out of which it has been left- or rightnode-raised only if it has been syntactically (as opposed to phonologically) left- or right-node-raised.
+A quantifier can take scope over the coordinate structure out of which it has been left- or right-node-raised only if it has been syntactically (as opposed to phonologically) left- or right-node-raised.
 When something is syntactically left- or right-node-raised out of a coordinate structure and escapes compaction at that stage, it has to be pronounced as a prosodic constituent separate from the conjuncts out of which it has been left- or right-node raised, since domain objects are, by hypothesis, representations of prosodic constituents.
-Thus, it is correctly predicted that the wide scope of a quantifier in a sentence like (62) requires the presence of a prosodic boundary.
+Thus, it is correctly predicted that the wide scope of a quantifier in a sentence like (77) requires the presence of a prosodic boundary.

 The third problem with Beavers and Sag's theory is that it makes it difficult to formulate a reasonable account of respectively readings.
-More specifically, their theory makes it difficult to understand the contrast between (33) and (41), pointed out by Kubota and Levine.
-In our theory, this contrast is captured by the i-within-i constraint on respectively readings, given in (34), as noted in the previous section.
-In Beavers and Sag's theory, on the other hand, there does not appear to be a simple way to capture the contrast, because in their theory sentence (33) has the same syntactic structure as sentence (41), except that prosodic ellipsis has applied in the former but not in the latter.
-We concur with Kubota and Levine that this is another indication that RNR and LNR are not to be viewed as mere prosodic ellipsis.
+More specifically, their theory makes it difficult to understand the contrast between (37) and (48), pointed out by

+Kubota and Levine.
+In our theory, this contrast is captured by the i-within-i constraint on respectively readings, given in (41), as noted in the previous section.
+In Beavers and Sag's theory, on the other hand, there does not appear to be a simple way to capture the contrast, because in their theory sentence (37) has the same syntactic structure as sentence (48), except that prosodic ellipsis has applied in the former but not in the latter.
+What is especially problematic is the fact that the contr value of the domain object for the second conjunct a bike on Friday in the representation of (37) contains the meaning of the conjoined verbs, bought and sold, just as the contr value of the domain object for the second conjunct bought and sold a bike on Friday in the representation of (48) does.
+The only way to rectify this situation seems to be to ensure that the contributed by the words contained in the PHON value of that domain object, and it seems to us that such modification would make Beavers and Sag's theory essentially equivalent to the theory that we are advocating.

-5 Problems with Kubota and Levine's theory of nonconstituent coordination
+5 Potential problems with Kubota and Levine's theory of non-constituent coordination

-Now we will argue that there are several empirical problems with Kubota and Levine's theory of non-constituent coordination, apart from those issues with their account of respectively interpretation that were discussed in section 3 above.
-We will first show in subsection 5.1 that there are instances of RNR and LNR that can only be analyzed as cases of ellipsis.
-Then in subsection 5.2 we will make our case that it is not possible to remedy this problem by simply adding to Kubota and Levine's theory a mechanism for ellipsis.
+Now we will argue that there are several potential problems with Kubota and Levine's theory of non-constituent coordination, apart from the incompleteness of their account of respectively interpretation that was discussed in section 3 above.
+We will first show in subsection 5.1 that there are apparent instances of RNR and LNR that can only be analyzed as cases of ellipsis.
+Then in subsection 5.2 we will argue that a theory like Kubota and Levine's is not capable of accounting for certain agreement facts in English and many other languages.